 Sagas abound in the Faroe Islands.
 Perhaps surprisingly, these Viking isles also have a fabulous sushi restaurant and lively street art.

-Oyggjarvegur, the old mountain road from Torshavn, the tiny capital of the Faroes, towards the northern islands, is spectacular.
+Faroe Islands roads are spectacular, not least Oyggjarvegur, the mountain road from Torshavn, the archipelago’s tiny capital, towards the northern islands.
 But then, nothing less is to be expected in the world’s best island-destination.
-In places, there are no barriers between us and a 1000-foot drop into the chilling waters of the North Atlantic fjord.
-We edge [...]
+In places, there are no barriers between us and a 1000-foot drop into the chilling waters of the North Atlantic fjord. [...]

 A UNESCO World Heritage Site, Kronborg Castle has played an important part in military history, and is the home of legendary prince Hamlet.